 Huddersfield’s last Super League match came against the Champions, St Helens, at the Totally Wicked Stadium.
 Despite Adam O’Brien’s early try, the home side took control as Luke Thompson and Morgan Knowles gave Kristian Woolf’s side took a 10-6 lead.
 Although Saints had a chance to seal the win, they were left to rue over missed opportunities as Jake Wardle’s late converted try sent Huddersfield back over the Pennines with the win.

 Former clubs: Parramatta Eels, Catalans Dragons

-Bio: A threatening back rower who arrived in Super League in 2018, making the switch to the Giants after nearly two years at Catalans.
+Bio: A threatening back rower who made the switch to the Giants after nearly two years at Catalans Dragons.
 Joining up with former Eels team mate Suaia Matagi, Edwards will be part of a forward pack that combines youth with experience, a trend that runs throughout the Giants’ squad.

 Position: Scrum Half